Download the most updated version here.

-Five (5) programming problem sets (roughly matching the major course sections) will be given during the class.
+Four (4) programming problem sets (roughly matching the major course sections) will be available at the beginning of the semester.
+The student will choose two projects that will be submitted at the end of the semester (see the tentative schedule below).
 Any material regarding the set solution will be submitted electronically.
-Homework will be due two weeks from assigned date at midnight.
-Late assignments are penalized at 20% for each 24 hours’ delay.
+Late assignments are penalized at 20% for each 24 hours delay.
 No homework will be accepted after one week.

 Reading assignments in which students will be asked to read a section from the textbook.

-There will be four (4) quizzes over the course of the semester (see the tentative schedule below).
-The tests will be a combination of multiple choices and open-ended answers.
+There will be one final test at the end of the semester (see the tentative schedule below).
+The test will be a combination of multiple choices and open-ended answers.
 Books must be closed, and no electronic devices are allowed.

-If, for any reason you must miss a test, you must inform me before the day of the exam and schedule a make-up session.
+If, for any reason you must miss the final exam, you must inform me before the scheduled day so that a make-up session can be arranged.